Revving up the return: four dimensions of workplace experience

 These are the key questions addressed in new report by technology company Joan Workplace, produced in partnership with WORKTECH Academy, entitled ‘Top 4 Workplace Experiences for a Thriving Business in 2025!’

 The paper explores the hidden dimensions of employee motivation and behaviour to uncover what it really takes to create a workplace that can be a magnet for employees.
-At its core is a research framework that presents four distinct types of workplace experiences emerging today.
+At its core is a research framework that presents four distinct types of workplace experience emerging today.

 This framework is based on two axes.
 The first measures the temporal relationship: are workers just ‘passing through’ (spending 1-2 days max in the office), or does the office feel like ‘home’ for employees spending 3.5 to 5 days per week in the workplace?
 The second measures the psychological relationship: are workers seeking a mainly functional and extractive relationship with office to achieve seamless connection and to get tasks done, or are they seeking more of an emotional relationship related to a sense of purpose, meaning and belonging?